GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 Now the remaining step is to calculate ICFs to account for the unobserved ions, which depend both on the shape of the ionizing SED as well as the ionization parameter of the ionized gas.
-We estimated the ICFs using the photoionization models that match the observed line ratios of GS\_3073 best as shown in Figure~\ref{fig:diagrams_n}.
-From Figure~\ref{fig:diagrams_n}, it is clear that the measured UV line ratios are consistent with a highly ionized NLR, whose ionization parameter is $\rm \log(U) \sim -2.0$.
-The ICF for oxygen inferred from the NLR models that match the fiducial line ratios of GS\_3073 is $\rm ICF(O^{2+}) \sim 2$.
-Meanwhile, the ICF for nitrogen is $\rm ICF(N^{2+},N^{3+},N^{4+}) \sim 2$, which is similar to $\rm ICF(O^{2+})$.
-Applying the model-based ICFs above, we obtained $\rm \log(N/O) \sim 0.58$.
+We estimated the ICFs using the photoionization models that match the observed line ratios of GS\_3073 best as shown in Figure~\ref{fig:diagram_n_no}. \redtxt{As we have discussed, the measured UV line ratios are consistent with a highly ionized NLR, whose ionization parameter is $\log(U) = -2.1\sim -1.7$.} The ICF for oxygen inferred from the NLR models that match the fiducial line ratios of GS\_3073 is $\rm ICF(O^{2+}) \sim 2$.
+Meanwhile, the ICF for nitrogen is $\rm ICF(N^{2+},N^{3+},N^{4+}) \sim 2$, which is similar to $\rm ICF(O^{2+})$. \redtxt{Applying the ICFs leads to $\rm \log(N/O) \sim 0.57$ with dust attenuation corrections and $\rm \log(N/O) \sim 0.63$ without dust attenuation corrections.}

 Last but not least, a major concern with the above \textsc{PyNeb} calculation is the assumption of a single temperature zone, which is not valid even for a single isobaric cloud.
 Ideally, the higher ionization species would arise in a zone with a higher electron temperature in the NLR, resulting in a higher emissivity at a fixed abundance.
-To correct for the temperature stratification, we again used photoionization models and applied the temperature relations for different ionic species at $\rm \log(U) \sim -2.0$.
-The temperatures for different ions predicted by the models lie in a range of 1.7-2.0$\times 10^4$ K. The temperature-corrected abundance ratio is $\rm \log(N/O) = 0.46^{+0.12}_{-0.09}$, about 0.12 dex lower than the estimate based on a uniform temperature.
-This result is consistent with the direct comparison with photoionization models in Figure~\ref{fig:diagrams_n}.
+To correct for the temperature stratification, we again used photoionization models and applied the temperature relations for different ionic species at \redtxt{$\log(U) = -2.1\sim -1.7$}.
+The temperatures for different ions predicted by the models lie in a range of \redtxt{1.8-2.1}$\times 10^4$ K. The temperature-corrected abundance ratio is \redtxt{$\rm \log(N/O) = 0.42^{+0.13}_{-0.10}$ when the lines are attenuation corrected,} about \redtxt{0.15 dex} lower than the estimate based on a uniform temperature.
+This result is consistent with the direct comparison with photoionization models in Figure~\ref{fig:diagram_n_no}. \redtxt{When no attenuation corrections are applied, the result becomes $\rm \log(N/O) = 0.53^{+0.11}_{-0.10}$.} In Table~\ref{tab:abundances}, we list N/O measured through different methods as well as the ionic nitrogen abundances.
+It is clear that the dominant ion of nitrogen is $\rm N^{2+}$.